NazrinUFO/VrcLovenseConnect/README.md

 **commandAll**: Allows all commands to be activated just by the Avatar Parameter for vibration, or with separate parameters.

-**vibrateParameter**: The Avatar Parameter to synchronize with for vibration commands.
+**vibrateParameter**: The Avatar Parameter to synchronize with for vibration commands (will control all features if commandAll = true).

 **pumpParameter**: The Avatar Parameter to synchronize with for pumping/linear commands (unused if commandAll = false).